HL7/bulk-data/spec/authorization/index.md

 include access authorization.
 * The client is able to protect a private key.
 * No compelling need exists for a user to authorize the access at runtime.

+*Note* See Also:
+The FHIR specification includes a set of [security considerations](http://hl7.org/fhir/security.html) including security  privacy and access control.
+These considerations apply to diverse use cases and provide general guidance for choosing among security specifications for particular use cases.

 ### Examples